June 27, 2025 (6mo ago) — last updated December 23, 2025 (19d ago)

 Q: How long before I see results from these strategies?

-Q: Which tip should I start with?
+Q: Which tip should I start with if I’m overwhelmed?

 1.

-Carol S. Dweck, Mindset: The New Psychology of Success (Random House, 2006); see also research and reporting on organizational applications of growth mindset, e.g., Harvard Business Review, “How Microsoft Is About to Rediscover Itself,” https://hbr.org.
+Carol S. Dweck, Mindset: The New Psychology of Success (Random House, 2006); see also reporting on organizational applications of growth mindset, e.g., Harvard Business Review, “How Microsoft Is About to Rediscover Itself,” https://hbr.org.

 2.